GMAT Accommodations for Disabilities

 Will schools know I received GMAT disability accommodations?

 No!
 Any disability information or medical records you share with GMAC are kept confidential.
 GMAC does not give schools any information about your disability status or accommodations you applied for or received.
-And your score reports will not include any indication that you took a GMAT with accommodations.
+And your score reports will not include any indication that you took a GMAT exam with accommodations.

 GMAT Disability Accommodations: Key Takeaways